enso-org/enso/docs/style-guide/rust.md

 }
 ```

+We also have a specific _ordering_ for `impl` definitions.
+It is as follows:

+1. The "main" `impl` for a type, containing its associated behaviour.
+2. Getter implementations, if present.
+3. Setter implementations, if present.
+4. Trait implementations for the type, if present.
+5. The "internal" `impl` block for that type, if present.

+Each of these should be accompanied by a sub-heading.

 ### Getters and Setters
 We have the following rules for getters and setters in our codebase.

 - Getters do not have the `get_` prefix, while setters do have the `set_`
   prefix.
-- If a setter is provided, a `mut` accessor should be provided as well.
+- If a setter is provided, a `mut` accessor should be provided as well as part
+  of the setters `impl` block.

 Correct examples for the definition of getters and setters can be found below: